Do You Need a Real Estate Agent for New Construction?

 So if you choose not to use an agent, it's important to be thorough when going through your sales contract.
 Look for any terms or clauses that allow your builder to increase the price after you sign, and consider having a real estate attorney look at your contract before you commit to your builder's terms.

-How does a real estate agent help with new construction?
+What a real estate agent does in new construction deals

 Anything an agent can do in a traditional real estate transaction, they can do for a new construction home transaction.
 This includes finding property, advising on price, and negotiating on your behalf.